 Dementia may develop in up to one-third of people who have late-stage Parkinson's disease.footnote 1 Dementia symptoms may include disorientation at night, confusion, and memory loss.
 Treatment for Parkinson's disease can also contribute to this problem.

 What Increases Your Risk

-Some research suggests that long-term exposure to certain environmental factors such as pesticides, chemicals, or well water may increase a person's risk of developing Parkinson's disease.
-But this has not been proved.
+Some research suggests that long-term exposure to certain environmental risk factors such as pesticides, chemicals, or well water may increase a person's risk of developing Parkinson's disease.

 - Did the tremor start suddenly or gradually?